Jeevamk/React-Notes/README.md

          * Updating
          * Unmounting

-# Q:Mounting phase:
+- Mounting phase:
-  -Component is created and inserted into the DOM.
+  - Component is created and inserted into the DOM.<br>
+- Updating phase:
+  - Component's state and porps are changed.<br>
+- Unmounting:
+  - Component is removed from the phase.

+# Q: Outlet
+-It should be use in parent route to render the child route element.